festim-dev/FESTIM/docs/source/userguide/materials.rst

 Parameters description
 ----------------------

-The :code:`Material` class has three required arguments:
+The :class:`festim.Material` class has three required arguments:

 * :code:`id`: a unique id given to the material/volume.
 It is useful when defining volumetric source terms or exports.
 Several ids can be given to the same material if multiple volumes have the same material.
 * :code:`D_0`: the diffusivity pre-exponential factor expressed in m2/s